Gwion/Gwion/README.md

 ./gwion hello_world.gw
 ```
 You want to know more? :smile: Look [here](https://fennecdjay.github.io/gwion/)
-Still WIP :construction_worker: but a nice place to learn and [contribute](https://github.com/fennecdjay/gwion/issues)
+Both outdated and WIP :construction_worker: but a nice place to learn and [contribute](https://github.com/fennecdjay/gwion/issues)

 ## Build
 ### Download the source